imodeveloperlab/dskit/README.md

 **Documentation:**
 We put a lot of effort into making the simplest API for your next apps and documenting all the aspects of DSKit API.

 ## Ducumentation
+> [!WARNING]
+> Support for the **UIKit** version of DSKit is discontinued as the focus shifts increasingly towards SwiftUI, which offers easier development and maintenance.
+For more information or to migrate, please visit the <a href="https://github.com/imodeveloperlab/dskit-swiftui">**SwiftUI** version.

 DSKit provides the easiest way to design, build complex and pixel-perfect user interfaces.